thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 * Write a higher order function that implements the control flow "unless".
 This functions should take a conditional test, and the function that it runs when appropriate.

-* Create a higher order function that will loop across an array and perform the function that is passed in.
+* Create a higher order function that will loop across an array and perform the function that is passed in, have the current value of the array available for use.